Larko22/100-days-of-code/log.md

 ### Day 1: December 31, 2018

-**Today's Progress**: Getting started with freeCodeCamp Getting started with HTML and HTML5.
+**Today's Progress**: Getting started with freeCodeCamp.
+Starting with HTML and HTML5.

 **Thoughts:** I'm not sure how I will remember all of this.